mrc-ide/individual/joss/paper_backup.md

 of a similar package written especially for epidemiology which allows simulation of generic infectious processes by providing users with a set of specialized data types and methods without making assumptions about model structure (e.g. network, metapopulation, lattice grid, etc).
+Additionally, none of the reviewed software used bitset objects to optimize certain operations.

 ## Non R Software

 A wide variety of simulation software exist for generic agent-based models.
 Among the best known are Repast [@North:2013], Mesa [@Masad:2015], and NetLogo [@Wilensky:1999].
 In the Julia programming language, Agents.jl [@Vahdati:2019] provides an efficient platform for specifying and simulation agent-based models.
-Unlike `individual`, in Agents.jl a user specifies a custom type that defines a single agent, whereas in `individual` users define variables that implicitly specify the possible model states.

-Various software libraries also exist specifically for epimiological simulation.
+Various software libraries also exist specifically for epidemiological simulation.
 EpiFire [@Hladish:2012] and SimpactCyan [@Liesenborgs:2019] are C++ libraries for simulation of epidemics on networks.
-The Numerus Model Builder [@Getz:2018] and NOVA [@Salter:2013] platforms use a specialized scripting language for users to define models.
+Numerus Model Builder [@Getz:2018] and NOVA [@Salter:2013] use a domain specific language to define models.
 EMOD [@Bershteyn:2018] is a highly successful and complex modeling software in C++ which relies on JSON configuration files to interact with.
-Pathogen.jl [@Angevaare:2020] is a package for individual based simulation of common compartmental models (SEIR, SEI, SIR, SI).
+Pathogen.jl [@Angevaare:2020] is a package for individual based simulation of common compartmental models.

 ## R Software